 Solo exhibitions include the United Nations, New York; Loveland Museum, Colorado; Villa Victoria Center for the Arts, Boston; and Vermont Center for Photography.
 Group exhibitions include New York State Museum, Westfield State University, and Central Connecticut State University.
 Guglielmo is the recipient of grants from The Puffin Foundation and Community Foundation of Western Massachusetts, and residencies including Sound+Science NYC and 701 Center for Contemporary Art.

-As rapper/producer Vesuveo, he collaborated with Eminem on "Green and Gold" and contributed music to Beavis and Butt-Head, Pimp My Ride, and Jersey Shore.
+Guglielmo began his career as rapper/producer Vesuveo, where he collaborated with Eminem on "Green and Gold" and contributed music to Beavis and Butt-Head, Pimp My Ride, and Jersey Shore.
 He studied at the Université de Paul Valéry in Montpellier, France, and holds a BA in History from Haverford College.
+Born and raised in New York, he now lives and works in Western Massachusetts.